conorlacey/Lab-4/lab-04.md

 ![](lab-04_files/figure-gfm/North-Carolina-1.png)<!-- -->

-Looks like Mitch Hedberg’s joke holds in North Carolina.
-There are a lot of La Quinta’s that are next to or near a Denny’s!
+Looks like Mitch Hedberg’s joke kinda holds in North Carolina.
+There are a few clusters with both Denny’s and La Quintas, however for the most part there are a lot of La Quintas with no Denny’s next to them!